Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Results

 In \cref{tab:evaluation_ixi,tab:evaluation_comet,tab:evaluation_comet_transfer_nonfrozen,tab:evaluation_comet_frozen_encoder}, the best performing methods in terms of individual performance metrics, i.e., most optimal mean and lowest standard deviation, were highlighted in bold.
 See the online resources for additional tables and figures not presented in this manuscript.

 On the IXI dataset, fusing NCC and SSIM improved performance in terms of intensity-based metrics for the baseline model, whereas segmentation metrics were degraded (see \cref{tab:evaluation_ixi}).
 Adding segmentation-guiding drastically increased performance across all metrics compared to the baseline.
 Minor improvement was observed using uncertainty weighting, whereas adding the Hausdorff loss was not beneficial.
+In terms of TRE, multiple pairwise Tukey's range tests confirmed the benefit of segmentation-guiding ($p < 0.001$), however, no significant improvement was observed in introducing uncertainty-weighing ($p = 0.9$).
+The complete pairwise comparison can be found in Table A in S1 Appendix.

-On the OSLO-COMET dataset, a similar trend as for the IXI dataset was observed (see \cref{tab:evaluation_comet}).
+On the Oslo-CoMet dataset, a similar trend as for the IXI dataset was observed (see \cref{tab:evaluation_comet}).
 However, in this case, the baseline model was more competitive, especially in terms of intensity-based metrics.
-Nonetheless, segmentation-guiding was still better overall, but no benefit of uncertainty weighting was observed.
+Nonetheless, segmentation-guiding was still better overall ($p < 0.001$ in terms of TRE), as well as uncertainty weighting ($p = 0.0093$ in terms of TRE).

-Finetuning the entire model trained on the IXI dataset to the OSLO-COMET dataset (see \cref{tab:evaluation_comet_transfer_nonfrozen}), yielded similar intensity-based metrics overall, but drastically improved the uncertainty weighted models in terms of segmentation metrics.
+Finetuning the entire model trained on the IXI dataset to the Oslo-CoMet dataset (see \cref{tab:evaluation_comet_transfer_nonfrozen}), yielded similar intensity-based metrics overall, but drastically improved the segmentation-guided and uncertainty weighted models in terms of segmentation metrics.
 The best performing models overall used uncertainty weighting.
 When finetuning the model in two steps, the uncertainty weighted designs were further improved to some extent (see \cref{tab:evaluation_comet_frozen_encoder}).
+The statistical analysis 2) shows significance improvement of the TRE when performing transfer learning and finetuning in two steps, for the UW-NSD model ($p = 0.0014$) and SG-NSD ($p = 0.0021$) models.
+No statistical significance was observed for the BL-N ($p = 0.8608$).